ValentinnDimitroff/ra-auth-ui/README.md

 Docs Sketches ->

 # authLayout

 Provides authenticated layout with smart defaults.

 ### Default

 -   if pass profilePage = true, out of the box profile page is loaded

 ### Supports object

 -   userMenu - if no appBar is passed
     -   true - default menu with profile link and logout button
     -   array of object - {to, ...}
     -   array of elements - TODO fnc receiving permissions and return element

 Other supported keys

 -   menu
 -   appBar
 -   sideBar

 # profilePage

 -   if set to true - default page
 -   supports passing own component

+# Troubleshooting

+-   `useRoutes() may be used only in the context of a <Router> component. react-admin` This error relates to a missing or misplaced `<BrowserRouter>` wrapper.
+It should be wrapping the whole `<App/>` e.g.
+-   `No QueryClient set, use QueryClientProvider to set one`